BAAI-EI-DATA/RoboDriver/README_SO101.md

 /dev/ttyACM0
 ```

-Then plugging in the follower arm's USB interface.
+Then plug in the follower arm's USB interface.

 ```
 ls /dev/ttyACM*